-If asked about Wei Wuxian decades after the events that were took place, most of the cultivation world would recall the discussion conference of Lanling as the day the Yiling Patriarch, the thief omega of the Burial Mounds, Jiang Cheng’s traitor of a sect-brother, lost his sanity.
+If asked about Wei Wuxian decades after the events that of that day took place, most of the cultivation world would recall the discussion conference of Lanling as the day the Yiling Patriarch, the thief kunze of the Burial Mounds, Jiang Cheng’s traitor of a sect-brother, lost his sanity.

 Accounts would differ as to what exactly went down.
-For a few years after the fact, it would rather feel like the truth: that Wei Wuxian had come in drenched by the rain and with dirt over his clothes; that he had threatened Jin Guangshan and Jin Zixun; that he had left the calls of his sect leader unheeded, and that his eyes had glowed red with the awful energy he dispersed.
+For a few years after the fact, it would rather feel like the truth: that Wei Wuxian had come in drenched by the rain; that he had threatened Jin Guangshan and Jin Zixun; that he had left the calls of his sect leader unheeded, and that his eyes had glowed red with the awful energy he dispersed.
 That corpses had crawled over the widest hall of Golden Carp Tower and left behind trails of dirt, of rotten flesh, of powdered bones.

-Some would even remember how Jin Zixun had reacted to his accusations.
-That he had called him scorned and unfit for marriage, had called into question his virtue and his acts of war, had mockingly told his sect leader that Wei Wuxian was proof of why omegakind should live away from the world.
+Some would even remember how Jin Zixun had reacted to his accusations: he had called him scorned and unfit for marriage, questioned his virtue and his acts of war, and mockingly told his sect leader that Wei Wuxian was proof of why kunze-kind should live away from the world.
 And that Wei Wuxian, upon hearing those words, had stepped onto the man’s throat until he grew purple with lack of air, and said coldly: “Tell me where you took him.”

 “Wei Wuxian!”
 Jin Guangshan had called in fury and outrage.
 He had risen from the dais where his table was set in the terrified silence, his dumbstruck son by his side, and declared, “You are a guest of my house, and you dare lay a hand on a member of my family?”